 15. Poe Was Incredibly Close With His Cat

 Poe’s beloved cat, named Catterina II, was a gift from his fiancée Sarah Helen Whitman.
-Poe adored the little kitty and had her pet name of “Reynolds” engraved on one side of the gold locket she wore around her neck.
+Poe adored the little kitty and had her pet name “Reynolds” engraved on one side of the gold locket she wore around her neck.

 Poe would often sit and work with his cat sitting on his shoulder.
-The writer once said, “her fondness for me amounts to idolatry.
+The writer once said, “Her fondness for me amounts to idolatry.
 She is always in my lap or by my side.”

 16. His Obituary Was Written by His Enemy